USS Colorado (1856): Asiatic Squadron

-Colorado reyurned to active service on 15 February 1870 and joined the Asiatic Squadron on 9 April 1870, becoming the flagship of the squadron commander, Rear Admiral John Rodgers.
+Colorado returned to active service on 15 February 1870 and joined the Asiatic Squadron on 9 April 1870, becoming the flagship of the squadron commander, Rear Admiral John Rodgers.
 The squadron operated in support of an American goal of rivaling France, the Russian Empire, and the United Kingdom in their efforts to establish trade and spheres of influence in China, Japan, and Korea.
 She carried the U.S. minister to China and Korea on a diplomatic mission in April 1871.

 On 1 June 1871, shore batteries from two Korean forts on the Salee River made an unprovoked attack on two Asiatic Squadron ships.
 When the Koreans offered no explanation for the attack, the Asiatic Squadron mounted an operation — a punitive expedition known in Korean as the Sinmiyangyo — that destroyed the forts in the Battle of Ganghwa and inflicted heavy casualties on the Koreans.

 Clearing Hong Kong on 21 November 1872, Colorado proceeded by way of Singapore and Cape Town to the New York Navy Yard, where she arrived on 11 March 1873.